akyoto/q/docs/readme.md

 | 🍏 Mac     |   16.3 KiB |   4.2 KiB |
 | 🪟 Windows |    1.7 KiB |   1.7 KiB |

-This table often raises the question why Mac builds are so huge compared to the rest.
-The answer is in [these few lines](https://github.com/apple-oss-distributions/xnu/blob/e3723e1f17661b24996789d8afc084c0c3303b26/bsd/kern/mach_loader.c#L2021-L2027) of their kernel code.
-MacOS is the only operating system forcing compilers to page-align sections on disk instead of just memory.
-In practice, however, it's not as bad as it sounds because the padding is a zero-filled area that barely consumes any disk space in [sparse files](https://en.wikipedia.org/wiki/Sparse_file).

-### How is the assembly code quality?
+### How is the code quality of the assembler?

 The backend uses an SSA based IR which is also used by well established compilers like `gcc`, `go` and `llvm`.
 SSA makes it trivial to apply lots of common optimization passes to it.
 As such, the quality of the generated assembly is fairly high despite the young age of the project.

-### How do I use it for scripting?
+### Can I use it in scripts?

-The compiler is actually so fast that it's possible to compile an entire script within microseconds.
+Yes.
+The compiler can build an entire script within a few microseconds.

 ```q
 #!/usr/bin/env q